etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

 ##  Overview

 A process is a systematic series of actions directed to some end.
-Typically a process receives some parameters and taking them into account performs some actions to obtain a result.
-Etendo defines two main kinds of processes _PL/SQL Processes_ and _Java Processes_ .
+A process receives some parameters and taking them into account performs some actions to obtain a result.
+Etendo defines two main kinds of processes
+_PL/SQL Processes_ and _Java Processes_ .

-All processes (as well as [Reports](../../../developer-guide/etendo-classic/concepts/.How_to_create_a_Report.md)) are managed from the same window: `Application Dictionary > Report and Process`.
+All processes (as well as [Reports](../../../developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md)) are managed from the same window: `Application Dictionary > Report and Process`.

 Once a process is defined it can be added to the menu to be called directly from there, it can be invoked through a button or it can be scheduled to be executed in the background.